GameBrief · General

 It starts at the Altar.
 Completing the Giant Owl quest unlocks the Carpenter and the ability to upgrade your Altar to level 2.
 You build the Carpenter, then push the Altar upward.
 Getting to level 3 is the gate that matters for research, because that is the tier the University path expects.

-With the Altar at level 3 and Mercury's mission done, the University becomes buildable.
+With the Altar at level 3 and Significant Pursuit done, the University becomes buildable for 4 Lumber, 6 Stone, and 8 Brick.
 From there, papers stop being a scarce loot drop and start being something you produce.

 A few habits make the whole process smoother.